McCLIM/McCLIM/Backends/beagle/README.txt

     UPDATE-MIRROR-GEOMETRY (see sheets.lisp in core) to #x800000 (or larger) but this will fail eventually (i.e. with a large enough output history), so it needs sorting properly.

+24. Testing + further work on patterns and stencils.

+25. Bounding rects for commands entered in interactor panes are way out;
+    looks like the baseline of the text is being used as the bottom of the bounding rect!

+26. Minimising frames and then restoring them leads to the frame not being drawn properly; it looks like 'drawRect' is invoked (as expected), but nothing to tell McCLIM to redraw the whole frame.
+    Suspect a notification is sent... needs investigation.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+FIXED STUFF PREVIOUSLY ON THE KNOWN LIMITATIONS / TODO LIST

 -4.-  Pixmap support is not implemented; this means clim-fig drawing doesn't
     work.